lewisPowers/LOBSTR/README.md

 ### Repeat Process as often as you'd like to make a snapshot of your assets and their info, anytime!

-Did you find this useful?
+Did this program help you?
+Is there additional features you'd like to see?
+Would you like to collaborate to make this better?
 Please feel free to let me know!
+Telegram: @Aquarian_Diver

-Donations:
+#### Please donate to the cause

 #### xlmlp*lobstr.co

-#### Thank you
+#### Thank you!